 - Department of Business and Professional Regulation – cosmetology salons, barbershops, facial specialists, hair braiding, hair wrapping, nail specialists

-- Department of Health – body piercing salons, massage establishments, tanning facilities and tattoo establishments, and related professions
+- Department of Health – body piercing salons, massage establishments, tanning facilities and tattoo (conventional and cosmetic) establishments, and related professions

 Businesses within this category may employ or require individuals holding professional licenses as requirement for a business license.
 If you are only pursuing a professional license, you may not need to complete all of the additional steps listed on this checklist.